Banuvathyrr/E-Commerce-Sales-Performance-Analysis-Dashboard-for-Vendor-and-Item-Optimization/README.md

 3) Manager level analysis

 Additional information will be available in Top 10 vendor, Manager and vendor info pages.

 **Sales Performance**
-In sales performance report page, 4 KPI cards were inserted to show Total sales, Total quantity sold, Average sales amount and Total orders.
+a) In sales performance report page, 4 KPI cards were inserted to show Total sales, Total quantity sold, Average sales amount and Total orders.
-A line chart with total sales over Order month shown in the left of the report.
+b) A line chart with total sales over Order month shown in the left of the report.
-Two Period selector slicer has been created.
+c) Two Period selector slicer has been created.
 One for showing **14 days Moving average and latest 3 months sales over order date**
+d) Second Period selector slicer helps to view the **last 7, 14 and 28 days sales amount**
+e) Page navigator icons (buttons with image) added at the left of the

 ### Results/ Findings